emreyolcu/drag-scroll/README.md

 ## Installation

-You may download the binary [here](https://github.com/emreyolcu/pixel-scroll/releases/download/v0.1.0/PixelScroll.zip).
+You may download the binary [here](https://github.com/emreyolcu/drag-scroll/releases/download/v0.1.0/DragScroll.zip).
 It runs in the background and does not interfere until mouse button 4 is pressed.
 If you want it to run automatically at boot, do the following:

 1. On macOS 13.0 and later, go to `System Settings > General > Login Items`;
 otherwise, go to `System Preferences > Users & Groups > Login Items`.
-2. Add `PixelScroll` to the list.
+2. Add `DragScroll` to the list.

-If you want to undo the effect you may launch Activity Monitor, search for `PixelScroll` and force it to quit.
+If you want to undo the effect you may launch Activity Monitor, search for `DragScroll` and force it to quit.